 The economic reforms came to India’s rescue with the launching of a policy of liberalisation and privatisation.
 A flexible industrial licensing policy and a relaxed FDI policy started getting positive responses from international investors.
 Among the major factors that drove India’s economic growth following the economic reforms of 1991 were increased FDI, adoption of information technology and an increased domestic consumption.

 Service Sector Growth

-A major development in the nation’s services sector has been the tele services and information technology.
+A major development in the nation’s services sector has been visible in the telecom and information technology sectors.
 A trend that started some two decades back is now well in its prime.
-Several multinational firms continue to outsource their tele services and IT services to India.
+Several multinational firms continue to outsource their tele services and IT services to India, resulting in the growth of ITES, BPO and KPO companies.
 The acquisition of expertise in information technology has led to the generation of thousands of new jobs, which in turn increased domestic consumption and naturally, more foreign direct investments happened to meet the demands.

-Presently, the services sector employs 23% of the Indian workforce and this process of development started back in the 1980s.
+Presently, the services sector employs 31% of the Indian workforce and this process of development started back in the 1980s.
 In the 60s, the sector employed only 4.5% of the working population.
-According to the Central Statistical Organization, the services sector accounted for 63% of Indian GDP in 2008 and the figure continues to grow.
+According to the Central Statistical Organization, the services sector accounted for around 54% of Indian GDP in 2018 and the figure continues to grow.

 Growth of Agriculture Sector

 Since 1950s, the progress in agriculture has been somewhat steady.
 The sector grew at about 1 percent per annum in the first half of the 20th century.
 During the post-Independence era, the growth rate nudged about 2.6 percent per annum.
 Expansion of farming area and introduction of high-yielding varieties of crops were the major factors of growth in agricultural production.
 The sector could manage to end dependency on imported food grains.
 It has progressed both in terms of yield and structural changes.